Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 The story of L’Aventure Winery starts in the region of Bordeaux, France where Stephan Asseo started three successful wineries.

 Known as a top vigneron, Stephan found himself wanting to grow and create wines that the strict rules of the AOC in France prevented.
-This strong desire to create other wines led him to sell his wineries in France and move abroad.

 Holding up a glass of red wine with the beautiful vineyard of L'Aventure Winery in the background.